Spring theme to symphony’s concert

 “If you planning to purchase a ticket on the door please do check the website and social media before making the journey to check there are still tickets available.”

-Tickets are £10 online at blackpoolsymphony.co.uk.
+Tickets are £10 online at www.blackpoolsymphony.co.uk.
 Any remaining tickets will be sold on the door at £11.

-; please check social media for ticket availability.
-Doors open at 7pm.